Skip to main content

 The Core National Diabetes Audit (NDA) is one of the largest annual clinical audits in the world, integrating data from both primary and secondary care sources, making it the most comprehensive audit of its kind.

-This audit is part of the National Diabetes Audit Programme.
-For information on the legal basis and governance of the audit, please see the main programme page.
+This audit is part of the National Diabetes Audit Programme where you will find information on the legal basis and governance of the audit.

 Access the data entry system (CAP)